 Challenge students to design representations of their special places such as homes, holiday locations, bedrooms or outdoor places.
-The 3D design software enables students to represent places from different perspectives and include 3 dimensional features.
+The 3D design software enables students to represent places from different perspectives and includes 3-dimensional features.

 Investigate Mercer’s Quality of Living indicators.
-Challenge groups of students to design a liveable city in 3D that addresses all of these indicators.
+Challenge groups of students to design a livable city in 3D that addresses all of these indicators.